KennedyAjana/CAPSTONE-FINAL/README.md

 ## [Packages Used](#packages-used)
 - **pandas:** Data manipulation and cleaning.
-- **matplotlib & seaborn:** Data visualization.
+- **matplotlib & seaborn:** Data visualization.git status
 - **numpy:** Numerical analysis.
 - **scipy:** Statistical analysis.
+-**Tableau book** Microsoft Excel, Pivot tables for merging and filtering data

 ## Reporting Tools:**
-   - **Jupyter Notebooks:** For documenting code, visualizations, and analysis in an interactive environment.
+   - **Jupyter Notebooks :** For documenting code, visualizations, and analysis in an interactive environment.
-   - **Microsoft PowerPoint or Google Slides:** For presentations to communicate findings to stakeholders.
+    - **Tableau book :** visualizations, and analysis in an interactive environment
+    - **Microsoft Excel :** Pivot tables for merging and filtering data

 ## [Analysis and Insights](#analysis-and-insights)
 ### [Findings](#findings)